eduhoribe/comic-builder/README.md

 ## Modules

-Actually there is 4 modules in this repository
+Today there are 4 modules in this repository

-- `comic-builder` > Join the comic files into a ebook format
+- `comic-builder` > Join the comic files into an ebook format
 - `kindlegen-installer` > Install the KindleGen binary
 - `comic-metadata-inject` > Inject metadata files into the chapters files with the same name
-- `comic-metadata-eject` > Extract the chapters metadata files
+- `comic-metadata-eject` > Extract the chapter's metadata files

 P.S.
 The commands `comic-metadata-inject` and `comic-metadata-eject` can be used together to edit some details in the chapters metadata